Based on Luke 4:42-5:11

 3Solomon laid the foundation for God’s temple; its length (determined according to the old standard of measure) was 90 feet, and its width 30 feet.
 4The porch in front of the main hall was 30 feet long, corresponding to the width of the temple, and its height was 30 feet.
 He plated the inside with pure gold.
 5He paneled the main hall with boards made from evergreen trees and plated it with fine gold, decorated with palm trees and chains.
 6He decorated the temple with precious stones; the gold he used came from Parvaim.
 7He overlaid the temple’s rafters, thresholds, walls and doors with gold; he carved decorative cherubim on the walls.

-8He made the most holy place; its length was 30 feet, corresponding to the width of the temple, and its width 30 feet.
+8He made the Most Holy Place; its length was 30 feet, corresponding to the width of the temple, and its width 30 feet.
 He plated it with 600 talents of fine gold.
 9The gold nails weighed 50 shekels; he also plated the upper areas with gold.
-10In the most holy place he made two images of cherubim and plated them with gold.
+10In the Most Holy Place he made two images of cherubim and plated them with gold.
 11The combined wing span of the cherubim was 30 feet.
-One of the first cherub’s wings was seven and one-half feet long and touched one wall of the temple; its other wing was also seven and one-half feet long and touched one of the second cherub’s wings.
-12Likewise one of the second cherub’s wings was seven and one-half feet long and touched the other wall of the temple; its other wing was also seven and one-half feet long and touched one of the first cherub’s wings.
+One of the first cherub’s wings was 7½ feet long and touched one wall of the temple; its other wing was also 7½ feet long and touched one of the second cherub’s wings.
+12Likewise one of the second cherub’s wings was 7½ feet long and touched the other wall of the temple; its other wing was also 7½ feet long and touched one of the first cherub’s wings.
 13The combined wingspan of these cherubim was 30 feet.
 They stood upright, facing inward.
 14He made the curtain out of blue, purple, crimson, and white fabrics, and embroidered on it decorative cherubim.

-15In front of the temple he made two pillars which had a combined length of 52½ feet, with each having a plated capital seven and one-half feet high.
+15In front of the temple he made two pillars which had a combined length of 52½ feet, with each having a plated capital 7½ feet high.
 16He made ornamental chains and put them on top of the pillars.
-He also made one hundred pomegranate-shaped ornaments and arranged them within the chains.
+He also made 100 pomegranate-shaped ornaments and arranged them within the chains.
 17He set up the pillars in front of the temple, one on the right side and the other on the left.
-He named the one on the right Yakin, and the one on the left Boaz.(NET Bible)
+He named the one on the right Yakin and the one on the left Boaz.(NET Bible)

 3Be my protector and refuge,